Rosatom: Wind power investments

-In 2017, Rosatom decided to invest in wind power, believing that rapid cost reductions in the renewable industry will become a competitive threat to nuclear power, and started to build wind turbines.
+In 2017, Rosatom decided to invest in wind power, believing that rapid cost reductions in the renewable industry will become a competitive threat to nuclear power, and started to build wind turbine.
 Rosatom was also concerned that nuclear export opportunities were becoming exhausted.
 In October, Rosatom was reported to be considering postponing commissioning new nuclear plants in Russia due to excess generation capacity and that new nuclear electricity prices are higher than for existing plant.
-The Russian government is considering reducing support for new nuclear under its support contracts, called Dogovor Postavki Moshnosti (DPM), which guarantee developers a return on investment through increased payments from consumers for 20 years.
+The Russian government is considering reducing support for new nuclear under its support contracts, called Dogovor Postavki Moshnosti (DPM), which guarantees developers a return on investment through increased payments from consumers for 20 years.
+As of 2023, Rosatom has commissioned nine wind farms with a total capacity of 1 GW.
+Electricity generation from wind power plants reached 2.27 billion kWh by the end of 2023.
+In 2023, a contract was signed for the construction of Rosatom's first international wind farm in Kyrgyzstan.